zxinxbb/apprentice-boot-camp-fundamentals-2/docs/_posts/0000-01-04-do-not-repeat-yourself.md

 ---

-# Exercise (45 mins)
+# Exercise (20–30 mins)

-Pair up to make following changes. **Run all tests after each change.** Try to make each change before removing duplication.
+Aim is to experience problems of duplication.

+Rules:

+* Only change functionality with a failing test
+* Run **all** tests after each change

 -[+] Change Checkout so that 5 ‘A’ now cost 220
-  (remember to check that Receipt still works)
--[+] Change it so that you can have 4 ‘C’ for 70
--[+] Change it so that you can have 5 ‘D’ for 60
+  Be sure to check and update ReceiptTest.offers() -[+] Extension: 4 ‘C’ for 70, 5 ‘D’ for 60
--[+] ‘A’ = Apple, ‘B’ = Banana, ‘C’ = Cherry, ‘D’ = Damson
--[+] Drought!
-Bananas double in price, no longer on offer

-Note: In this case duplication is intentional
-  Reveal requirements with a few minutes inbetween
+Note: Make sure they pair up
+  Ask them to note down duplication they find
+  No need to remove duplication this time
+  Consider skipping to review after 20 minutes

 ---

-# Show and tell
+# Review

--[+] What made making these changes hard?
+-[+] What made that harder?
--[+] How did you remove the duplication?
--[+] Did you introduce any more duplication?
+-[+] Did you change the amount of duplication?

-Note: Solution may include Item class, Offers class, print offer method
+Note:
+  Had to change 21 lines to make the change to A’s offer
+  First offer impacts three tests
+  Change to tests harder due to multiple assertions
+  Show them the change?

 ---